-The financial year end of Truckee Tahoe Airport District was changed from September 30 to December 31.
-Accordingly, the current financial statements are prepared for 15 months from October 1, 2016 to December 31, 2017.
+For the prior audit, the financial year end of Truckee Tahoe Airport District was changed from September 30 to December 31.
+Accordingly, prior financial statements were prepared for 15 months from October 1, 2016 to December 31, 2017.

 15. SUBSEQUENT EVENTS